 If you are under 16, you do not need to have AT-UND for a holiday work placement, simple work or individual tasks.
 The Migration Agency does not need to approve your employment, but your custodian (or your appointed representative, if you have one) must give their consent to you working.

 Bear in mind that not only pay but also other compensation such as a gift voucher, for example, may affect the right to financial assistance from the Migration Agency.

 If you have received a refusal or deportation decision

-You may keep your AT-UND as long as you cooperate in leaving the country.
-If you do not cooperate in leaving the country, your AT-UND becomes invalid, and the Migration Agency will inform your employer that you are no longer permitted to work.
+You still have your AT-UND as long as you cooperate to leave the country.
+If you do not cooperate to leave the country, your AT-UND is no longer valid.